Coffee Meets Bagel: Dating app users rue missed connections amid outage

 Others said they would be deleting the app - "Back to Hinge and Bumble," one user wrote.

 Coffee Meets Bagel was founded in San Francisco in 2011 by three sisters, Arum Kang, Dawoon Kang and Soo Kang.

-The app claims to distinguish itself from other dating apps through "curated" matches and in-depth profiles.
-It claims that 90% of its users use the app with the intention of finding a long-term relationship.
+The app tries to distinguish itself from other dating platforms through "curated" matches and in-depth profiles.
+It claims 90% of its users use the app with the intention of finding a long-term relationship.